 TMR Take: "Transfers well" does not mean "transfers perfectly."
 Even in the best-case categories above, you should spot-check at least 50 records after conversion.
 The mapping between systems is never 1:1, and edge cases will slip through.

-Insurance subscriber details, group numbers, and benefit breakdowns technically transfer, but the accuracy is hit-or-miss.
+Insurance subscriber details, group numbers, and benefit breakdowns technically transfer, but the accuracy varies.
 Different systems store insurance data in different structures.
 A field called "Subscriber ID" in Dentrix might map to "Member Number" in CareStack, or it might not map at all.

-Expect to manually verify insurance for every active patient in the first month.
+Plan to verify insurance for every active patient in the first month.
 Build this into your front desk workflow: when a patient checks in, confirm their insurance in the new system matches what you have on file.

-Account balances, payment histories, and adjustment records are the most error-prone data category in any migration.
+Account balances, payment histories, and adjustment records are the most nuanced data category in any migration.
 Here is why:

 - Different systems use different fee schedule structures